 Social media users are emoji users.
 Once we understand that, we understand that if your brand is too exclusive for emojis, it’s too exclusive for most Internet users.
 And this applies across various sectors.

 Look at cool finance brand Revolut and the way it interacts with fans using emojis:

 And LOL at the company’s in-app push notifications:

-Emojipedia: You’ve heard of Wikipedia but did you know there’s also Emojipedia?
+Emojipedia: You’ve heard of Wikipedia, but did you know there’s also Emojipedia?
 Emojipedia contains info on every single emoji and how it related to world events, objects, places, and celebrations.
-A great bookmark for social media managers!

 Emoji Tracker: Want to feel like you’re in the Matrix but also accomplish something productive?
 Check out Emoji Tracker.
 This incredible real-time stats site monitors the popularity and usage of emojis on Twitter.